sqlitecloud/docs/src/pages/docs/commands/set-password.md

 ---
 title: SET PASSWORD
-description: The SET PASSWORD command is used to set/change the password for an existing username.
+description: The SET PASSWORD command sets or changes the password for an existing username
 ---

 ## Syntax